-1966 Aston Martin DB6 Vantage (Manual)
+1966 Aston Martin DB6 Mk1 Vantage - Manual

-1966 Aston Martin DB6 Vantage (Manual)
+1966 Aston Martin DB6 Mk1 Vantage - Manual

-A fine, low ownership, low mileage example of a first-generation DB6 to Vantage specification and fitted with the desirable manual ZF gearbox.
-Refreshed in the past and appears to have been fastidiously maintained by well-known marque experts all its days.
+A fine, low ownership, low-mileage example of a first-generation DB6 to Vantage specification and fitted with the desirable manual ZF gearbox.
+Refreshed in the past and appears to have been fastidiously maintained by well known marque experts all its days.

 • Body Colour